BavarianToolbox/MLOps-midterm/deploy/README.md

 ![Raw Prediction Table](https://github.com/BavarianToolbox/MLOps-midterm/blob/main/deploy/figures/Raw_Prediction_Table.png "Raw Prediction Table")

-The W&B credentials necessary to log information to a specific W&B account are stored in the Google Secret Manager and loaded as an environment variable when the container is deployed.
+The W&B credentials necessary to log information to a specific W&B account are stored in the Google Secret Manager and loaded as an environment variable when the container is deployed with Google Cloud Run.

 ## Containerization